TamasPalfi/User-stories/README.md

 <summary>System</summary>

 ### The system deducts a point to the member
-The backend receives a request from the frontend.
-The backend sent a request to the credit card company using a credit card software.
-If the credit card is denied, the system freezes the member’s account and changes the permission of the member in a database.
-If the request is successful, the database finds the matched member and takes a point off.
+The backend receives a request containing the user information from the frontend.
+The server finds the matched member data in the database and takes a point off.
 Then the system sends updated point information to the frontend.
-The frontend updates the point information in a local storage and Alex will recoginize the changes.
+The frontend updates the point information in a local storage ,and Alex will recoginize the changes.
-- Non-functional Aspects
-  -

 ### The system awards a point to the member
 Alex’s invitation gets accepted or he makes positive actions.
 The backend receives a request.
 The database finds the matched member information in a database and updates the matched member's information.
 The system sends updated point information to the frontend.
 The system updates the point information in a local storage and Alex will recognize the changes.